Dashboard Blog

 Is Raisin worth it compared to other options?

-• vs ING / N26 / Revolut: Raisin's fixed-term deposits typically offer higher AER than flexible savings accounts.
-If you can lock up the money, Raisin wins.
+• vs ING / N26 / Revolut: Raisin offers term deposits with a higher APR than most flexible savings accounts.
+If you can tie up your money, Raisin wins.

-• vs Government bonds: Spanish bonds offer similar yields with sovereign risk instead of bank risk, and are more liquid (tradeable on secondary markets).
-View government bond yields →
+• vs Spanish Treasury: Spanish government bonds offer similar returns but with sovereign risk instead of bank risk.
+They are more liquid (you can sell them on the secondary market).
+See government bond returns →

-• vs Freedom24: Freedom24 offers a 3.75% EUR cash account with no lock-in, but without DGS coverage.
-Higher yield, higher risk.
+• vs Freedom24: Freedom24 offers a cash account at 3.75% EUR with no term, but it has no deposit insurance.
+Higher returns, higher risk.

-Yes, especially if you have more than €50,000 to spread across guaranteed deposits.
+Yes, especially if you have more than €50,000 that you want to diversify into guaranteed deposits.
 The platform is solid, regulated in Germany, and has distributed over €60 billion in deposits.
-For smaller amounts, the Welcome Account at 3.33% AER is a flexible, no-risk option.
+For smaller amounts, the Welcome Account at 3.33% APR is a flexible, risk-free option.

-The main limitation is that fixed-term deposits cannot be cancelled early, so only lock up money you won't need during the term.
+The main limitation is that term deposits do not allow early withdrawal, so you should only tie up money that you won’t need during the agreed term.

 Compare Raisin with other options →